Harriet-ngomo/Harriet-ngomo/README.md

 ## About Me

-I'm a data-driven professional with a strong foundation in economics and statistics, currently transitioning into data science.
+I'm a data driven professional with a strong foundation in economics and statistics, currently transitioning into data science.
 I bring a unique perspective to data problems, combining analytical thinking with practical insights

 Currently upskilling in Machine Learning and Advanced Analytics at **Moringa School**